18F/Railroad_Retirement_Board_RRB_ACQ/README.md

 RRB is seeking a contractor to assist with building products for the initial slice of work within a broader modernization effort of RRB systems.

+This RFI has been posted to get industry feedback in an effort to improve the draft RFQ.
+Candid and honest feedback on the draft RFQ is welcomed.

-This Request for Information (RFI) is issued solely for information and planning purposes; it does not constitute a solicitation or a promise to issue a solicitation in the future.
+This RFI is issued solely for information and planning purposes; it does not constitute a solicitation or a promise to issue a solicitation in the future.
 This RFI does not commit the government to contract for any supply or service whatsoever.
 Unsolicited proposals will not be accepted.

 ## RFI Table of Contents